Jeff-Adler/AlgoPrepJavaScript/Sorting/Sorting.md

 Radix Sort

 \*\*BubbleSort and Insertion Sort are actually FASTER than MergeSort and such, when array is nearly sorted.
 They are better than just equivalent

+Best you can get for data-agnostic sorting: O(n log n)